JacksonHagood/CPP_Basics/03_Flow_Control/flow_control.md

 ## Branch Statements

 Like Python, C++ has mechanisms to branch programs depending on conditions.
 These enable the programmer to define behavior depending on data.
 In C++ this can be done with if statements or switch cases.
 Other branching statements, like `goto` are rarely used.
-A special operator called the ternary operator can also be used instead of if statements.

 ### If Statements